ac-rodriguez/ac-rodriguez/content/authors/admin/_index.md

 highlight_name: false
 ---

-Andrés is a PhD student at ETH Zurich working at the intersection of Remote Sensing, Computer Vision and Machine Learning.
-Andres joined the EcoVision Lab in 2017 after finishing his master studies in Statistics at ETH Zurich.
+I am a PhD student at ETH Zurich working at the intersection of Remote Sensing, Computer Vision and Machine Learning.
+I joined the EcoVision Lab in 2017 after finishing my master studies in Statistics at ETH Zurich.

-Born and raised in Colombia, Andrés developed a broader perception of global challenges like poverty, human rights and deforestation; which is why he actively directs his research towards solving them.
-His current research uses Machine Learning to process Optical and Radar satellite imagery for large-​scale object and change detection applications.
+Born and raised in Colombia, I developed a broader perception of global challenges like poverty, human rights and deforestation; which is why I actively direct my research towards solving them.

+My current research interests are Machine Learning for Optical and Radar satellite imagery in large-scale applications, Fine-grained classification and Semi-supervised learning.

 {{< icon name="download" pack="fas" >}} See my {{< staticref "media/CV_ANDRES_RODRIGUEZ_2020.pdf" "newtab" >}}CV{{< /staticref >}}.

+*Contact*: andres.rodriguez(at)geod.baug.ethz.ch